Middle school (grades 6-8) · Harrisburg, PA

 What is the racial and ethnic makeup of Central Dauphin East Ms?

-The largest demographic group at Central Dauphin East Ms is African American at 29.8%.
-The school serves a diverse student body in Harrisburg, PA.
+The largest demographic group at Central Dauphin East Ms is African American at 29.8% of enrollment, in Harrisburg, PA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 78.0/100.

 What is the Resource Investment Index for Central Dauphin East Ms?

-Central Dauphin East Ms has a Resource Investment Index of 38/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Central Dauphin East Ms has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page